Ollivanders/CompassClip/README.md

 * hotfix the sync library to enable an option to migrate one mdbx.dat file to another
 * hope and pray the pruned mdbx.dat file is compatible

-The above libs would have to be maintained with each Erigon node release for each support langugage (Rust, C++ and go)
+The above libs would have to be maintained with each Erigon node release for each support language (Rust, C++ and go)

 ### Anvil